MugoBrian/MugoBrian/README.md

 - Notable Repositories 💼
 Here are some of my most popular repositories that demonstrate my skills and contributions:

-a11y-checker-api: A backend API for checking web accessibility issues.
+[a11y-checker-api](https://github.com/MugoBrian/a11y-checker-api): A backend API for checking web accessibility issues.
 With this API, you can easily scan your website and identify any accessibility concerns.

-mzima-a11y-checker: A comprehensive web accessibility checker tool that allows you to analyse your website against accessibility guidelines, generate reports and suggestions for improving accessibility.
+[mzima-a11y-checker](https://github.com/MugoBrian/mzima-a11y-checker): A comprehensive web accessibility checker tool that allows you to analyse your website against accessibility guidelines, generate reports and suggestions for improving accessibility.

 #### Other Projects - Filtered By Languages (To be updated soon):

 1. [All Java Projects (Javafx, OOP Java, Servlets/JSP)](https://github.com/MugoBrian?tab=repositories&q=&type=&language=java)

+-- Soon To Be Updated --

 📫 How to reach me **brianmuchirimugo@gmail.com**